 In addition, some patients may have symptoms affecting their throat and voice box (laryngo-pharyngeal reflux), including:

-Ten per cent of people show daily symptoms of gastro-oesophageal reflux, and 50 per cent of people experience symptoms at least once a month.
+Ten per cent of people show daily symptoms of gastro-oesophageal reflux (GERD), and 50 per cent of people experience symptoms at least once a month.

 However, if symptoms occur frequently or persistently, you should be evaluated for gastro-oesophageal reflux disease.